 - First digital budget in the history of India

 - Vehicle Scrapping Policy.
-Vehicles will undergo a fitness test after 20 years in case of personal vehicle, and 15 years in case of commercial vehicles.
+Vehicles will undergo a fitness test after 20 years in the case of personal vehicles, and 15 years in the case of commercial vehicles.

 - 64,180 Crore allocated to the healthcare sector for New Health Schemes

 - 35,000 Crore allocated for Covid-19 vaccine

 - 7 Mega Textile Investment Parks will be launched in 3 years

 - 54 Lakh Crore provided for Capital Expenditure